sul-dlss-deprecated/eloader-pkg-admin/README.md

 # eloader-pkg-admin

-This is a Rails application to be a front-end for administrating the various Eloader packages that are loaded to Symphony.
+This is a Rails application to be the front-end for administrating the various Eloader packages that are loaded to Symphony.
 Also can set 856s to not load based on URL strings they include.

 ## Requirements
 1. Ruby (2.3.1)